aligheshlaghi97/alligator-telegram-bot/README.md

 * The program will automatically check for Alligator-Cross setups (Shadow of candle crosses Alligator Lips (GreenLine)) every 5 minutes (on 5m candles) and send a notification to the specified Telegram channel if one is detected.

 ## Configuration
 You have to make a telegram bot from @BotFather.
 Then make a channel and make that bot, an admin of your channel (with message sending permissions).
 The program uses environment variables for configuration.
-You can set these variables by creating a .env file in the project directory (app/.env) with the following values:
+You can set these variables by creating a .env file in the project directory (app/.env) with the following values (like .envsample):

-* BOT_TOKEN: Your Bot Telegram API key
+* `BOT_TOKEN`: Your Bot Telegram API key
-* CHANNEL_ID: The name of the Telegram channel to send notifications to
+* `CHANNEL_ID`: The name of the Telegram channel to send notifications to

 ## Telegram Channel
-Messages and images are sent to a Telegram channel "@alligator_signal".
+Messages and images are sent to a Telegram channel https://t.me/alligator_signal.
 Please feel free to join the channel to stay updated on the signals.

 ## Contributing
 Thank you for your interest in contributing to Alligator-Cross Telegram Notifier!
 There are several ways you can help: